Pupil Premium Funding Information

 The Pupil Premium is additional funding given to schools so that they can support pupils and close the attainment gap.

 The Pupil Premium is allocated to schools for pupils, in Years R – 11 that are known to be eligible for Free School Meals (FSM) or who have been eligible for FSM in the past six years.
+The Pupil Premium for these children in 2016/17 is £1,320 per pupil.

 Pupil Premium is also allocated for children who have been looked after by the local authority (CLA) continuously for more than six months, or have ceased to be looked after by a local authority either due to being adopted, awarded Special Guardianship, a hip order, a child arrangements order or residence order.
 In East Sussex, Pupil Premium for CLA is managed by the Virtual School for Children in Care.
+The Pupil Premium for these children in 2016/17 is £1,900.

 A premium is also paid for children whose parents are currently in the Armed Forces.
+The Pupil Premium for these children in 2016/17 is £300.

 At Rye Community Primary School we understand that challenging socio-economic circumstances can create additional barriers to success for children.
 However, we are clear that these challenges can be overcome.
 The evidence base strongly suggests that the most effective way to improve outcomes for disadvantaged children is through excellent classroom teaching.
 Excellent classroom teaching can be achieved by all teachers with high quality professional development, sharing of outstanding practice and open and honest conversations about learning.
 All children need opportunities to enrich their lives through experience and schools must make sure that where children are unable to access these through home the opportunities are provided for them by school.